Wednesday, May 11, 2022

 2. Mount Yamnuska - For this one I recommend descending via the new West Col route because there have been a lot of injuries coming down the scree slope on the front side.
 (9.5 km loop, 900 metres height gain.)

-Note there is some exposure on this scramble and you'll have to traverse a narrow ledge where a set of chains has been attached to the rope to assist hikers.
+Note there is some exposure on this scramble and you'll have to traverse a narrow ledge where a set of chains has been attached to the rock to assist hikers.
 I would not call it "family-friendly" if you have young children.
 Youth should have solid scrambling experience for this one.
 See my story below.

 Also check the Alberta Parks website for seasonal closures.
 This mountain is closed when the trail is wet, potentially until mid May.